St. Catherine of Siena/St. Lucy Catholic Church

 Designated at Local level : Ridgeland/Oak Park Historic District 1994

 Potentially eligible as a contributing resource

 This is a 3.5-story church in the Gothic Revival style built in 1930.
+The building is cruciform in plan.
 The structural system is masonry.
 Exterior walls are original brick and original stone.
 Plymouth (MA) granite and Bedford (IN) limestone masonry construction.
 The building has a cross gable roof clad in original slate and one spire dormer.
 Metal spire.
 Windows are original stained glass, multi-light gothic.
 The large clerestory stained glass windows were designed in 1931 by Graham Giles in their studio at 1501 W. Chicago Avenue in Chicago.
 They were executed by Clinton Glass Co. at W. 21st Street and Union Avenue in Chicago.
 There is a single-story, single-bay porte cochere characterized by a gabled roof clad in copper with square stone posts.
 Porte cochere over northeast entrance.
 Primary entry faces Austin with two sets of wood double doors inset within a limestone arched surround raised above grade with concrete steps and landing.
 Secondary entrances on north and south sides also include wood doors inset within limestone arched surrounds, and one entry within a porte cochere.

 * Date source: Village of Oak Park building permit archives.